g-s-wan/break/README.md

 **Project structure:**
 - Broadly, the project is split into backend code (in the back folder) and frontend code (in the front folder).
     - back-end:
+      - csv: contains the functions with which to parse the information given in a CSV database.
+      - generator: contains the methods that allow for the generation of a realistic breakdancing set based off of the information passed to it by the csv parser.
+      - server: contains the functionality to establish a server and send information to it, which can then be pulled by the frontend.
+It also listens for a generate endpoint which calls the generator method.
     - front-end:
       - documents: contains photos used by the Trainer page
       - src: